 M13.
-MIDWIFERY SERVICES 2.
+N MIDWIFERY SERVICES 2.
 TELEHEALTH ATTENDANCES obstetrics or a specialist or consultant physician practising in his or her speciality of paediatrics; and b) is not an admitted patient; and c) is located: (i) both: (A) within a telehealth eligible area; and (B) at the time of the attendance - at least 15 kms by road from the specialist or consultant physician mentioned in paragraph (a); or (ii) in Australia if the patient is a patient of: (A) an Aboriginal Medical Service; or (B) an Aboriginal Community Controlled Health Service for which a direction made under subsection 19(2) of the Act applies.
-(See para MN.12.5 of explanatory notes to this Category) Benefit: 85% = \$68.20Fee: \$80.20 Extended Medicare Safety Net Cap: \$240.60 M14.
-NURSE PRACTITIONERS 1.
+(See para MN.12.5 of explanatory notes to this Category) Fee: \$80.20 Benefit: 85% = \$68.20 Extended Medicare Safety Net Cap: \$240.60 M14.
+N IURSE PRACTITIONERS 1.
 NURSE PRACTITIONERS Group M14.
 Nurse Practitioners Subgroup 1.
 Nurse Practitioners Professional attendance by a participating nurse practitioner for an obvious problem characterised by the straightforward nature of the task that requires a short patient history and, if required, limited examination and management.
-(See para MN.14.12 of explanatory notes to this Category) Fee: \$9.75 Benefit: 85% = \$8.3082200 Extended Medicare Safety Net Cap: \$29.25 Professional attendance by a participating nurse practitioner lasting less than 20 minutes and including any of the following: taking a history; undertaking clinical examination; arranging any necessary investigation; c) implementing a management plan; providing appropriate preventive health care, for 1 or more health related issues, with appropriate documentation.
+82200 (See para MN.14.12 of explanatory notes to this Category) Fee: \$9.75 Benefit: 85% = \$8.30 Extended Medicare Safety Net Cap: \$29.25 Professional attendance by a participating nurse practitioner lasting less than 20 minutes and including any of the following: a) taking a history; b) undertaking clinical examination; c) arranging any necessary investigation; d) implementing a management plan; e) providing appropriate preventive health care, for 1 or more health related issues, with appropriate documentation.
 82205 (See para MN.14.12 of explanatory notes to this Category)

 M14.
-N M14.
-NURSE PRACTITIONERS 1.
-NURSE PRACTITIO

-Fee: \$21.30 Benefit: 85% = \$18.15 Extended Medicare Safety Net Cap: \$63.90

-Professional attendance by a participating nurse practitioner lasting of the following: ng at least 20 minutes and including any

-a) taking a detailed history;

-b) undertaking clinical examination;

-c) arranging any necessary investigation;

-d) implementing a management plan;

-e) providing appropriate preventive health care,

-for 1 or more health related issues, with appropriate documentation on.

-82210 (See para MN.14.12 of explanatory notes to this Category) Fee: \$40.40 Benefit: 85% = \$34.35 Extended Medicare Safety Net Cap: \$121.20

-Professional attendance by a participating nurse practitioner lasting of the following: ng at least 40 minutes and including any

-a) taking an extensive history;

-b) undertaking clinical examination;

-c) arranging any necessary investigation;

-d) implementing a management plan;

-e) providing appropriate preventive health care,

-for 1 or more health related issues, with appropriate documentation on.

-82215 (See para MN.14.12 of explanatory notes to this Category) Fee: \$59.50 Benefit: 85% = \$50.60 Extended Medicare Safety Net Cap: \$178.50

-JRSE PRACTITIONERS 2.
-TELEHEALTH ATTENDANCE

-Group M14.
-Nurse Practitioners

-Subgroup 2.
-Telehealth Atten dance

-A professional attendance lasting less than 20 minutes (whether on nurse practitioner that requires the provision of clinical support to

-a) is participating in a video consultation with a specialist of or consultant physician; and

-92220 b) is not an admitted patient; and

-82220
+NU RSE PRACTITIONERS 1.
+NURSE PRACTITIONERS Fee: \$21.30 Benefit: 85% = \$18.15 Extended Medicare Safety Net Cap: \$63.90 Professional attendance by a participating nurse professional tendence b cactitioner lasting at least 20 minutes and including any a) taking a detailed history; b) undertaking clinical examination; c) arranging any necessary investigation; d) implementing a management plan; e) providing appropriate preventive health care, for 1 or more health related issues, with appropria te documentation.
+02210 (See para MN.14.12 of explanatory notes to this Catego Fee: \$40.40 Benefit: 85% = \$34.35 ry) 82210 Extended Medicare Safety Net Cap: \$121.20 Professional attendance by a participating nurse prof the following: ractitioner lasting at least 40 minutes and including any a) taking an extensive history; b) undertaking clinical examination; c) arranging any necessary investigation; d) implementing a management plan; e) providing appropriate preventive health care, for 1 or more health related issues, with appropria te documentation.
+(See para MN.14.12 of explanatory notes to this Catego Fee: \$59.50 Benefit: 85% = \$50.60 ry) 82215 Extended Medicare Safety Net Cap: \$178.50 2.
+TELEHEALTH ATTENDANCE WI 14.
+INC Group M14.
+Nurse Practitioners 2.
+TELENEALITTATTENDANCE elehealth Attendance utes (whether or not continuous) by a participating a) is participating in a video consultation wi 82220 b) is not an admitted patient; and